 CBD and THC are two different forms of phytocannabinoids present in the medical cannabis.
 THC interacts with the CB2 receptors, while it acts as an antagonist who does not act directly on either of the ECS receptors (CB1 and CB2).

 That’s why THC activates the reactions that leads to the famous “high”.
 On the contrary, it limits the intoxicating component, and stimulates therapeutic effects.

 In short, CBD will never trigger “high” upon consumption.
 Even when consumed in larger doses.

 Does The Concept Implement On All The Available Forms Of CBD?

-There might be a slight bit of variations in the types of CBD available in the market.
+There might be a slight bit of variations in the types of CBD available in the CBD Store.
 Let’s understand them a bit more.

 If you have ever purchased CBD from any licensed medical marijuana dispensary, you might have noticed that it comes in primarily in three different forms.

 And they differ quite a bit.
 For instance,

 - Full spectrum products come with whole-plant extracts.
 That means they contain almost all the components as found in cannabis.